 A spot of healthy competition will help to drive prices down, and you’ll usually be able to secure better deals than you can imagine just by taking the time to ring around and compile a list of quotes.

-When you find a competitive carrier, like TNT, who guarantees quality too, you’ll know that you’ve found the perfect match.
+When you find a competitive carrier, who guarantees quality too, you’ll know that you’ve found the perfect match.

 #2: Be Willing to Haggle